GeorgeRodney/IMX93_FRDMBOARD/README.md

 ## 9. Look at these:
-        :       SRCREV = "c96b1fdd0767a9a13b9fca9d91fd3975c44c9de4"
+        SRCREV = "c96b1fdd0767a9a13b9fca9d91fd3975c44c9de4"
-        :       :       To get this run "md5sum LICENSE" on the LICENSE file you created in your application
+        To get this run "md5sum LICENSE" on the LICENSE file you created in your application

-        :       SRC_URI = "git://github.com/GeorgeRodney/meta-hellomike.git;protocol=https;branch=main"
+        SRC_URI = "git://github.com/GeorgeRodney/meta-hellomike.git;protocol=https;branch=main"
-        :       :       This is the git URL that you created for the above project.
+        This is the git URL that you created for the above project.

 ## 10. Add the layer to the bitbake-layers.
-        :       bitbake-layers add-layer meta-example
+        bitbake-layers add-layer meta-example
-        :       You should see something like this in the bblayers.conf file
+        you should see something like this in the bblayers.conf file

         BBLAYERS ?= " \
         /home/username/temp/poky/meta \